Loading. Please Wait....

 Every year communities across India are affected by untreated substance use disorder (SUD).
 According to the Indian Journal of Psychiatry, "In India, the National Household Survey reported alcohol (21.4%) as the primary substance used followed by cannabis (3.0%) and opioids (0.7%).
 The survey estimated that more than one crore people in the country were suffering from alcohol or drug dependence."
 Detox is one of the first steps in treatment for individuals recovering from SUD.
 Samarpan Recovery, one of the top rehabilitation centres in Mumbai, uses evidence-based methods to help clients achieve sobriety and cope with symptoms.

-The symptoms of a detox vary significantly depending on multiple factors.
+Symptoms of drug and alcohol withdrawal vary significantly depending on multiple factors.
 Detox involves ridding the body of toxins like alcohol or drugs, often taking two to 10 days.
 Symptoms often fluctuate considerably during that time.
 A trained addiction recovery specialist is present to monitor the client's physical health and any side effects.
 In addition, prescription medication, social support, and therapy help clients maintain emotional stability and reduce symptoms during detox.

-Some of the most common effects of detox from alcohol or drugs include:
+Some of the most common symptoms of drug and alcohol withdrawal include:

 In more severe cases, clients may experience hallucinations, seizures, and psychotic episodes.
 Constant medical monitoring during the detox is essential to reduce the risk of health complications, accidents, or injuries.
 Clients often use therapeutic techniques combined with medication to minimise symptoms during medical detox.

-Prescription medications can reduce or eliminate some symptoms.
+Prescription medications can reduce or eliminate some symptoms of drug and alcohol withdrawal.
 Minimising the pain and discomfort protect clients from more severe side effects or mental health symptoms.
 Often, medication is used alongside talk therapy and peer support to reduce stress and improve mood stability.

 Some of the most common prescription medications used during detox and early recovery include: